Big Tree: Instructions

 The Big Tree project is open to any R-P312 man who wishes to contribute his NGS results.
 It's free.
 This project is one of many that relies on the open sharing of BigY or FGC results.
 These tests are useful only when the data is compared to those of other men.

 All data for this project comes from the Y-DNA Data Warehouse.
 Prior to October, 2017, the data was either uploaded to one of the various Yahoo Haplogroup Projects (R-P312, R-L21, R-DF27 or R-U152) or e-mailed to me directly.
 This is no longer the case.
 Use the instructions below to download your data, and then you can upload them to the Y-DNA Data Warehouse.
 As metadata including ancestral surname, etc., are collected at the time of the upload, it is no longer necessary to rename your file.
 The original filename is preferred.
+Please remember to fill in your kit number.
+I don't include men on the tree without the kit number.

 The surname that appears in the filename is the surname I'll use with your kit number on the tree.
 You can always e-mail me to make changes.

-Now click the blue "Download Raw Data" button in the upper right corner of the window.
+There is a blue "Download Raw Data" button in the upper right corner of the window.

 Finally click the green "Download VCF" button in the windows the opens.